AadidevSoni/Gamified-Mental-Health-Tracker/README.md

   <li>⚙️ Express-async-handler for simplifying error handling in async/await route handlers</li>
   <li>🌍 Express for framework for building web servers and APIs in Node.js.</li>
   <li>🔐 Dotenv for loading environment variables from .env files</li>
-  <li>🔄 Cors for enabling Cross-Origin Resource Sharing for communication between frontend and backend</li>
   <li>🍪 Cookie-parser for parsing Cookie header and populates req.cookies with an object</li>
   <li>🚀 Concurently for running multiple commands/scripts in parallel like frontend and backend</li>
   <li>🔐 Bcryptjs for password hashing</li>